How to Translate WordPress Website to Any Language

 Loco Translate also makes it easy to search for specific strings.
 If you want to modify just a few particular ones or you remembered a line you forgot to mark earlier, use the search function to find it quickly.

 On the very right side of the screen, you can find download icons.
-Just in case you cannot save changes due to permission problems, you can download PO, MO or POT files (depending on files you’re working with).
+Just in case you cannot save changes due to permission problems, you can download PO, MO, or POT files (depending on files you’re working with).

 How to activate the translation

-Luckily, Loco Translate allows data to be used at any times.
+Luckily, Loco Translate allows data to be used at any time.
 That means that you don’t have to complete the translation entirely before you can use it.
 So even if you have translated just a few strings, it is still possible to load the translation into WordPress.
-Of course, there’s no much sense in having just a few strings translated, but it is a good thing when you decide to give it a test.
+Of course, there’s not much sense in having just a few strings translated, but it is a good thing when you decide to give it a test.

-There are no any buttons you should click to activate the translation nor anything similar.
+There are no buttons you should click to activate the translation nor anything similar.
 Once the files are saved, you just have to switch the language of your WordPress site.